charlesreiss/cs3130-website/assignments.md

 Homeworks are due at 11:59pm Eastern Time unless otherwise noted.

-If an assignment is linked but tentative, there may be some changes to the assignment before it is officially released.
+If an assignment is linked but tentative, there may be some changes to the assignment before it is officially released or some infrastructure for the assignment is not setup yet for this semester.

 {: #assignments}
 {% for assignment in site.data.assignments %}